Microservices architecture style

 Besides for the services themselves, some other components appear in a typical microservices architecture:

-Management.
-The management component is responsible for placing services on nodes, identifying failures, rebalancing services across nodes, and so forth.
+Management/orchestration.
+This component is responsible for placing services on nodes, identifying failures, rebalancing services across nodes, and so forth.
+Typically this component is an off-the-shelf technology such as Kubernetes, rather than something custom built.

 API Gateway.
 The API gateway is the entry point for clients.
-Clients don't call services directly.
-Instead, they call the API gateway, which forwards the call to the appropriate services on the back end.
-The API gateway might aggregate the responses from several services and return the aggregated response.
+Instead of calling services directly, clients call the API gateway, which forwards the call to the appropriate services on the back end.

 It decouples clients from services.
 Services can be versioned or refactored without needing to update all of the clients.